 Depending on factors, including your age and the specific facial issues needing correction, a mini facelift is an option that may be appropriate.
-To fully understand which facelift procedure will enable you to achieve the outcome you desire, you’ll need a consultation with our skilled board-certified facelift surgeon in Charlotte.
+To fully understand which facelift procedure will enable you to achieve the outcome you desire, you’ll need a consultation with our skilled board-certified facelift surgeons in Charlotte, Gastonia, Shelby, Hickory, Lake Norman and surrounding cities.
 In the meantime, it is important to understand the difference between different facelift procedures.

 Both the mini facelift and the full facelift are surgical procedures.
 The choice of the “mini” version does not mean that no incisions or anesthetic is involved.
 A mini facelift is a same-day procedure, but it is possible you may need general anesthetic.
 While some patients may require an overnight hospital stay after a full facelift, it is not necessary in all cases.